top of page

 At this time we take a moment to reflect on the mismanagement of a building that possessed potential for greatness, under any name.

-2022; Indy Walls was a booming business, open 6 days, sometimes 7 days a week and late into the night.
+2022; Indy Walls was our booming business, open 6 days, sometimes 7 days a week and late into the night.
 Artists made bank during our markets.
 We always welcomed the community and never asked for a single donation or admission fee.
 Instead, we encouraged our patrons to support the building by supporting the artists.
 Our mantra was radically authentic and lacked any caveats.

 What the MRC didn't understand was, The Walls wasn't designed to get rich from. it was designed so the artists could have free access to a popular marketplace, in a thriving venue / community arts center that operates free of predatory practices, club or hanging fees.
 As artists, my wife and I sought out to create a self sustaining, all inclusive building that we would be proud to sell art from, and we did just that.